b-irb/bfasm/README.md

 ## Performance

-`bfasm` executed 1 billion Brainfuck operations in 5.59 seconds.
-Benchmarking included modifying `bfasm` to limit each process to 1 billion operations, and removing the syscall to `sys_write` as IO operations are not deterministic/challenging to benchmark meaningfully.
+`bfasm` executed 1 billion Brainfuck operations in 5.06 seconds.
+Benchmarking included modifying `bfasm` (example benchmark stub shown below) to limit each process to 1 billion operations, and removing the syscall to `sys_write` as IO operations are not deterministic/challenging to benchmark meaningfully.

 ```diff
 --- a/src/bfasm.s